2020PB/police-brutality/reports/Texas.md

 The first-person video shows an individual running away from what seem to be loud explosions.

+Additional footage shows a protest in the same vicinity.
+Police sound a siren and protestors begin to back away.
+Police then begin releasing tear gas.

 tags: flashbangs, tear-gas

 id: tx-dallas-2